Description

 Ferritin

-Follicle-stimulating Hormone (FSH) and Luteinizing Hormone (LH)
+Follicle-Stimulating Hormone (FSH) and Luteinizing Hormone (LH)

-Free T4
+Free T4 (Thyroxine)

 Growth Hormone